unep-grid/mapx-documentation/docs/legal-notices/terms-of-use.rst

 Upon termination, any content uploaded by the user may  be anonymized to maintain platform functionality.

-Governing law and dispute resolution
+Governing Law and Dispute Resolution
 ------------------------------------

 These **Terms of use** are governed by Swiss law and the legal frameworks